Wednesday, July 22, 2009

 Borneo

 Borneo is the worlds third largest island (after Greenland and New Guinea).
-Its split into four states from three countries - Malaysia, Brunei and Indonesia.
+Its split into four states across three countries - Malaysia, Brunei and Indonesia.
 Despite much deforestation in recent decades, there is still a lot to savour.
 But for how much longer ?

 I began my tour in the modern capital of Kota Kinabalu (KK) and after a few days organising trips and a visa to Indonesia, moved on to the Sepilok orang utan sanctuary towards the islands east coast.
 The orang utans that are being rehabilitated here live in the forest and can be seen at feeding times.
 The numbers of apes who show up to each session varies depending on how much food they find in the forest and their level of rehabiliation.
 Thus you tend to see less apes if the rehabiliation programmes are working well.
 The amount of fruit available in the forest is seasonal and at this time of year, theres plenty of wild fruit nearby !
 Thus you don't tend to see many apes.
 During the morning session, only two orang utans appeared, whilst the afternoon produced a total of five showing up (two mothers, with their babies and the dominant male).
 It seems the mothers like to show off their babies in the afternoons, so its worth trying to get to both sessions in the same day to maximize your chances.
 Pig tailed macaques join in the feeding frenzy and are certainly less shy than the orang utans.
 There are short trails leading into some intact rainforest where I was also lucky enough to see some red leaf monkeys.
-All things considered, a great days primate viewing and I headed back to Uncle Tan's place buzzing with exitement !
+All things considered, a great days primate viewing and I headed back to Uncle Tan's place buzzing with excitement !

 I had heard a lot about Uncle Tan's wildlife camp on the Kinabatangan river and was not disappointed with my three day safari.
 There is not much forest remaining alongside the river, just a thin corridor as its all been cut back to plant oil palm plantations.
 The unfortunate consequences of this are that its much easier to spot wildlife.
 From a boat on the river we saw wild orang utans, gibbons, proboscis monkeys, silver leaf monkeys, long tailed macaques as well as monitor lizards, saltwater crocodiles and birds such as hornbills, kingfisher and oriental darters.
 At night we also saw some civet cats and plenty of insects and frogs on the night walk.
 This place is probably the best way to see wildlife in Borneo but its sad to see so little rainforest remaining in this part of the island.
 Oil palms cover much of the island and are Borneo's biggest cash crop.
 Palm oil is used as a biofuel and in processed foods, as well as in soaps and detergents.
 Clearing the forest to plant oil palms is a profitable business.
 The hardwoods can be sold as timber and the oil palms grow quickly and fruit two to three times a year, making them more profitable than a typical fruit orchard.
 The rising price of palm oil (at least until its recent drop during the global economic crisis) has encouraged further plantations, creating a vast monoculture that seems to be taking over the island.
 Although the current fashion for biofuels is claimed to have its environmental benefits, the opposite is usually the case.
 More carbon is released following rainforest destruction, than is saved by replacing fossil fuels with palm oil.
 Luckily the islands many national parks protect large areas of primary forest.